ShaozheLi123/Shaozheli.github.io/README.md

 * <strong>TODO List:</strong>

-* HTML: I want to insert the image to modify yhr webpage. <a href="https://marksheet.io/html-syntax.html"> marksheet.html</a>
+* HTML: I want to insert the image to modify the webpage. <a href="https://marksheet.io/html-syntax.html"> marksheet.html</a>

 * CSS: I want to change the background of the webpage. <a href="https://marksheet.io/css-syntax.html"> marksheet.css</a>